Broulee - Tomakin

 Health performance in Broulee - Tomakin is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Health data indicates significant challenges for Broulee - Tomakin with high prevalence of common health conditions across both younger and older age groups.
-Private health cover is present in approximately 51% of the total population (~2,030 people), slightly lower than the average SA2 area's 47.0%.
+Health data shows significant challenges for Broulee - Tomakin, with high prevalence of common health conditions across both younger and older age groups.
+Private health cover is at approximately 51% of the total population (~2,030 people), slightly lower than the average SA2 area's 47.0%.

 Frequently Asked Questions - Health